- Origin of Name

 The Political Name of Libya:

-This map shows how the country looked like during the colonial periods.
+The following map shows how the country looked like during the colonial

-A look at the map of Egypt (bordered red) shows traces of the ancient Libya,
+periods.
+A look at the map of Egypt (bordered red) shows traces of the ancient

 Desert Glass, and the "Libyan Plateau".
 No much was left